Unipotent quantum coordinate ring and cominuscule prefundamental representations: Introduction

 Let $U_q(\bo)$ be the Borel subalgebra of $U_q'(\g)$.
 In \cite{HJ}, Hernandez and Jimbo introduced a category $\mc{O}$ of $U_q(\mf{b})$-modules partly motivated by the existence of a limit of normalized $q$-characters of Kirillov-Reshetikhin modules \cite{Her06, Nak03}.
 This category contains the finite-dimensional $U_q'(\mf{g})$-modules, and an irreducible module in $\mc{O}$, which is infinite-dimensional in general, is characterized in terms of tuples ${\bf \Psi} = (\Psi_i(z))_{i \in \I}$ of rational functions ($I_0=I\setminus \{0\}$), which are regular and non-zero at $z = 0$.

 For $a\in \C(q)^\times$ and $r\in I_0$, the irreducible $U_q(\mf{b})$-modules $L_{r,a}^\pm$ corresponding to $(\Psi_i(z))_{i\in I_0}$ such that

 are called the prefundamental modules, where $L_{r,a}^-$ (resp.~$L_{r,a}^+$) is called the negative (resp.~positive) prefundamental module.
-They are the building blocks in $\mc{O}$ since each irreducible module in $\mc{O}$ is a subquotient of a tensor product of prefundamental representations and one dimensional modules.
+They are the building blocks in $\mc{O}$ since each irreducible module in $\mc{O}$ is a subquotient of a tensor product of prefundamental representations and one-dimensional modules.

 Let $\mathring{\g}$ be the subalgebra of $\mf{g}$ associated to $(a_{ij})_{i,j\in I_0}$.
 The ordinary $\mathring{\g}$-character ${\rm ch} (L^\pm_{r,a})$ of $L^\pm_{r,a}$ is given by a formal power series in $\Z[\![e^{-\alpha_i}\,|\,i\in I_0\,]\!]$, where $\alpha_i$ denotes the simple root of $\mathring{\g}$ for $i\in I_0$.
 There is a product formula given by